axelarnetwork/interchain-token-service/docs/index.md

 | ---- | ---- | ----------- |
 | [0] | uint256 | uint Amount of tokens minted |

-## Adminable
+## Operatable

-_A contract module which provides a basic access control mechanism, where there is an account (an admin) that can be granted exclusive access to specific functions.
+_A contract module which provides a basic access control mechanism, where there is an account (an operator) that can be granted exclusive access to specific functions.
 This module is used through inheritance._

 ### ADMIN_SLOT